When I first started blogging, I had no idea if I would make money blogging or if I would stick with it!

 Feel free to visit my About page to see what I wrote!

-One thing you will learn when you start a blog is that you are not doing this alone!
+One thing you will learn on how to start a blog is that you are not doing this alone!
 You will start to grow a tribe of followers.
 And they may contact you!

 Your contact page can help you connect with your audience or open the doors for collaborations.
 It’s up to you how much information you want to provide in your contact page: